TaikiAkita/mbstack-ucosiii/Docs/Driver_Implementation_Guide.md

         }
     }

-    Create a on-board hardware timer working in periodic triggering mode and set its interval to 'halfCharTime' milliseconds.
+    Create a on-board hardware timer working in periodic triggering mode and set its interval to 'halfCharTime' microseconds.
 Note that the timer should stay in stopped mode after created. if (Failed to create the timer) {
         *p_error = MB_ERROR_DEVICEFAIL;
         goto MBDRV_DEVICEOPEN_EXIT;